-The filter driver will detect that the file is moving from local storage and will rehydrate the file to the target location.
+The filter driver will detect that the file is being moved from local storage and will rehydrate the file to the target location.
 The source stub will then be removed.

-Local copy backups are not supported with Archiving.
-Although it is possible to enable both features, you may currently end up with archived files missing in the local copy due to stubbing.
+Local copies are not supported with Archiving.
+Although it is possible to enable both features, you may end up with archived files missing in the local copy due to stubbing.